Donggeun10/support/README.md

-# Backend Server 주요 개발 내용
+# Backend Server Features
-- Spring Boot 기반의 RESTful API 서버 구현
+- RESTful API Server Sample code based on Spring boot
-- RestControllerAdvice 와 ExceptionHandler 를 이용한 예외 처리
+- Major Exceptions are managed by RestControllerAdvice and ExceptionHandler
-- H2 Database 를 이용한 데이터 저장 및 조회
-- Spring Data JPA 를 이용한 데이터 CRUD
-- LockModeType.PESSIMISTIC_WRITE 를 이용한 데이터 동시성 제어
+- Database such as H2DB is accessed such as insert, select, update and delete (CRUD) via Spring Data JPA
+- It controls race condition using LockModeType.PESSIMISTIC_WRITE provided JPA
-- Springdoc-openapi 를 이용한 API 문서화
+- API Documentation using Springdoc-openapi
-- Lombok 을 이용한 코드 간소화
+- Code simplification using Lombok
-- Docker 를 이용한 이미지 생성 및 실행
+- Container creation and execution using Docker
-- Aspect 와  @Around 를 이용한 로깅
+- Logging using Aspect and @Around

 ## 1. Frameworks And Tools
 - JDK 21
-- spring-boot 3.3.2
+- spring-boot 3.3.5
 - spring-boot-web
 - spring-boot-data-jpa
 - spring-boot-security